isomerpages/pa-shapinghearts/_partners/Down Syndrome Association (Singapore).md

 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/Down_Syndrome_Association_Singapore.png">
 </div>
 <p>Down Syndrome Association (Singapore) was founded in 1996 to support persons
 with Down Syndrome and their families.
-It is committed to provide holistic support for families and caregivers, facilitating persons with Down Syndrome to attain his or her full potential, and enabling them to contribute back to the society.
+It is committed to providing holistic support for families and caregivers, facilitating persons with Down Syndrome to attain his or her full potential, and enabling them to contribute back to the society.
 The variety of enrichment programmes available in the areas